 Configuring Loop settings on an Email Step

 The Conditions Settings control which Conditions should be met for the Step to execute.
 Unlike the Loop Settings, these Conditions are only evaluated once.
 If they're not met, the recipient skips over it and moves to the next Step.
+In case these conditions are used in combination with a loop, they will be evaluated before the loop conditions.

 Side Effects help you update Person Data, Global Data, and One-to-Many Data.
 Once the data field is selected, you have the option to either clear the field or set it to a specific value.